gauntlt/gauntlt-demo/examples/webgoat/vuln-27/readme.md

 $ pip install requests
 ```

 (This pip command assumes that the user running it has permissions to write to the directory that pip is using.
-If there are permission errors, then it *can* be installed as root; however, **the authors do not vouch for anything in the pip package, and extreme caution should be taken when installing foreign packages as root**.
+If there are permission errors, then it *can* be installed as root; however, **the authors do not vouch for anything in the requests library, and extreme caution should be taken when installing foreign libraries as root**.)
 If pip is not installed, it can be installed with

 ```
 $ sudo apt-get install python-pip